Steven-git0/CSV_pipeline/README.md

 6. Superset(or Power Bi) is used to connect with athena and run queries and make tables on the data.

 The pipeline is fully automated with all relavent code uploaded.
 Use for future reference.
+Note: at time of writing files are not organized please refer to the WCD Guidance on correct order